top of page

 Calculating your core business finances is fairly simple.
 Gather your bank statements.
 How much income did you earn?
 How much did you spend?
 Is your profit matching your target?

-There are 2 key benefits to using your spend data to calculate your greenhouse gas emissions.
+There are two key benefits to using your spend data to calculate your greenhouse gas emissions.
 The first is that you already have it, in your procurement logs.
-The second is that spend data can be used with an input-output model, a model that uses computing power to keep going back and back through supply chains to give a really complete emissions factor.
+The second is that spend data can be used with an input-output model, a model that uses computing power to keep going further and further back through supply chains to give a really complete emissions factor.

 If you can calculate how much you spent on different things for your business, you can use the same data to calculate the carbon footprint from your supply chain.